Jacobson-CompSysBio/MENTOR/README.md

-                        the value is "mean", then use the mean branch height as the cluster threshold; this can be useful for a first pass. (default: 0) --dendrogram-style {rectangular,r,polar,p}, -s {rectangular,r,polar,p}
+                        the value is "mean", then use the mean branch height as the cluster threshold; this can be useful for a first pass. (default: 0) --dendrogram-style {rectangular,r,polar,p,none,n}, -s {rectangular,r,polar,p,none,n}
                         Plot the dendrogram in rectangular or polar coordinates.
 Default is rectangular. (default:
                         rectangular)
-  --labels-use-names [LABELS_USE_NAMES ...]
+  --no-plot             Do not plot the dendrogram. (default: False) --labels-use-names [LABELS_USE_NAMES ...]
                         Label the dendrogram using columns from the nodetable.
-                        Pass columns as strings (column names). (default:
+                        This is a space-separated list of column names from the nodetable.
+Pass columns as strings (column names).
-                        None)
+                        (default: None)
   --labels-use-locs [LABELS_USE_LOCS ...]
                         Label the dendrogram using columns from the nodetable.
-                        Pass columns as numeric identifiers (0-index, i.e., the first column, which contains the node names, is column 0). (default: None) --labels-sep LABELS_SEP
+                        This is a space-separated list of integers indicating columns from the nodetable (0-index, e.g., the first column, which contains the node names, has index 0;
+                        the second column has index 1, etc). (default: None) --labels-sep LABELS_SEP
-                        This is the separator that will be used if multiple columns from nodetable are used to label the dendrogram. (default: | ) --out-dir OUT_DIR     Save dendrogram and clusters to path. (default: None) --out-dendrogram OUT_DENDROGRAM, -d OUT_DENDROGRAM
+                        The separator that will be used if multiple columns from nodetable are used to label the dendrogram.
+                        (default: | )
+  --out-dir OUT_DIR     Save dendrogram and clusters to path. (default: None) --out-dendrogram OUT_DENDROGRAM, -d OUT_DENDROGRAM
                         Save dendrogram to path. (default: None)